umbraco/UmbracoDocs/Reference/Querying/UmbracoHelper/index-v9.md

 ## Working with Tags

-Previously the `UmbracoHelper` could be used to work with tags, this has been moved out of `UmbracoHelper` and is now available from `ITagQuery` which you can read more about [here](tagQuery-v9.md)
+Previously the `UmbracoHelper` could be used to work with tags, this has been moved out of `UmbracoHelper` and is now available from `ITagQuery` which you can read more about int the [ITagQuery document](tagQuery-v9.md).

 ## Working with Members